-If enabled, the EventLog Monitor will read and process the EventLog from a remote machine.
-Use the verify button to make sure that the network connection is working correctly libraries will used automatically instead.
-Note that you may experience a lot of missing message libraries in this case.
+File Configuration fields: nEnabledRemote Description: If enabled, the EventLog Monitor will read and process the EventLog from a remote machine.
+Use the verify button to make sure that the network connection is working

 Please make sure that the machine, which you are going to monitor, does have File and Print Services enabled and is accessible by this machine.